renepetersen/react-flashcards/README.md

 ## To start

-* In your terminal type: `npm install` to install the node packages
+* In your terminal type: `npm install` or `yarn install` to install the node packages
 * type: `expo start` to start the simulator.
 This runs the react app in the development mode.
 * Use your iPhone and the QR code scanner (camera) to start the app